14P/Wolf

+14P/Wolf is a Jupiter-family comet roughly 6.32 km in diameter with an 8.78-year orbit around the Sun.
+It is the first of three comets discovered by German astronomer, Max Wolf.
+The current orbit does not bring it closer than about 1.75 AU from Earth.
+It reached perihelion on 19 September 2026, its next perihelion is on 19 June 2035.

 Observational history

 Max Wolf discovered the comet from Heidelberg, Germany on 17 September 1884, about 15 days before it passed 0.8 AU from Earth.
 It was later rediscovered by, but not credited to, Ralph Copeland (Dun Echt Observatory, Aberdeen, Scotland) on September 23.